-You must show that your savings are growing consistently.
+You must show that your savings are continually growing, and that too consistently.
 If they are not, then the ECO may assume that you might have borrowed the money to make it look like you saved them yourself.

 What is funds parking and how to avoid it?

-Funds parking refers to borrowing money from some to show as if it’s own money.
+Funds parking refers to borrowing money from someone to show as if it’s your own money.
 ECOs suspect any large deposits in your bank account other than your salary as parked funds.

 If you had a large cash deposit from the sale of a property, investment, etc, you must provide documentary evidence to prove that it’s your money.

-Also, if you had unexpected expenses such as hospitalization, purchase of property, investment in stocks or fixed deposits, etc. you must explain them properly in the cover letter as well.
+Also, if you had unexpected expenses such as hospitalization, purchase of property, investment in stocks or fixed deposits, etc. you must explain them properly in your cover letter for UK visa as well.

 What to do if you DO NOT have sufficient funds?